lvh/lvh.github.io/posts/solving-regex-crosswords/index.md

 `core.logic` let alone teach it.
 Reading [The Little Schemer][tls] is still a good idea if you want to learn to write your own programs.

+(If you want a logic program where the goals are not fixed in advance, you might want to just stick to the JVM so there are no restrictions on eval use.
+I haven't tried running core.logic on [sci](https://github.com/borkdude/sci).)

 # Next steps

 These are things I thought were neat but didn't make sense in the original text.